10 Public Pools Around Boston

-Splash up your cardio routine with an aquatic workout at one of these open-to-the-public pools.
+Splash up your cardio routine with an aquatic workout at one of these public pools.

 1. Reilly Memorial Swimming Pool

 Open every day from 11 a.m. to 7 p.m. all summer long, this outdoor pool is T-accessible, free, and staffed by lifeguards.
 It’s relatively no-frills, as you might expect of a free public pool, but it’s a great place to swim some laps on a hot day.

 2. Cass Memorial Swimming Pool

 Any swimmer can come in for a dip until 7 p.m., and swimming lessons are offered for kids weekday mornings from 10 to 11 a.m.

 Open June 25-August 28.
 Washington Street, Roxbury, 617-445-0062.

 3. Francis J. McCrehan Memorial Swimming and Wading Pool

 Another free, city-operated pool, Francis J. McCrehan is open until early September and offers traditional swimming for adults and a wading pool for kids.
 It’s also close to the Alewife stop on the Red Line, making it a breeze to get to with or without a car.